A Mind Map of Core Machine Learning Concepts

 Figure 7.
 Feature Engineering and Selection

-Feature Extraction is used in text analysis to identify specific words or phrases as sentiment indicators.
-Feature Importance helps financial analysts pinpoint the key factors influencing stock market trends.
+Feature Extraction is often used in text analysis, for example identifying words or phrases that signal sentiment.
+Feature Importance highlights the variables that matter most, such as the factors driving stock market trends.

 Optimization Techniques